Manubi/Adv360-Pro-ZMK/README.md

 1. Push a commit to trigger the build.
 2. Download the artifact.

-## Building the Firmware in a local container
+## Building the Firmware in a local container.

 ### Setup